Dr Andy Cooke - Director

 Prof Tim Woodman

 Tim was awarded an MA from Queen’s University, Canada in 1995 and a PhD from Bangor University, UK, in 2001.
-Tim has two elite performance research foci.
-The first concerns how performance can be maximized under stress.
-The second concerns the development of a model of optimal human behaviour that has high-risk environments at its centre.
-Tim has worked with elite sports performers (e.g., Olympic and World Championships athletes), has been the Director of psychology for British Gymnastics Association since 2000, and delivers stress management and consultancy workshops for international stock-exchange business corporations (e.g. Pernod Ricard) in both French and English.
-He loves being active in the mountains, yoga, trying to stay fit, and the occasional glass of good red wine.
+He is world-renowned for his work on personality, stress, and anxiety.
+He has also developed a theory of risk-taking that places risk at the centre of human endeavour.
+In other words, according to Prof Woodman, risk is essential for human development, including in elite sport.
+Tim is on the Editorial Board of The Sport Psychologist and Psychology of Sport and Exercise scientific journals.
+He has worked with elite sports performers (e.g., Olympic and World Championships athletes), has been the Director of psychology for British Gymnastics Association, and delivers stress management and consultancy workshops for international stock-exchange business corporations (e.g. Pernod Ricard) in both French and English.
+He loves being active in the mountains, yoga, trying to stay fit, and the occasional glass of good red wine..

 Prof Nichola Callow